 What sets them apart from sweet cherries is that sour cherries contain quercetin, an antioxidant that's tied to significantly decreased blood pressure, according to a July 2013 study in the International Journal of Preventative Medicine.

-Quercetin may also help improve immune function and lower inflammation in conditions like asthma, allergic rhinitis and atopic dermatits, per a May 2020 review in Allergy, Asthma & Clinical Immunology.
+Quercetin may also help improve immune function and lower inflammation in conditions like asthma, allergic rhinitis and atopic dermatitis, per a May 2020 review in Allergy, Asthma & Clinical Immunology.

 Warning

-The quercetin in sour cherries may interact with blood-thinning medications, such as Warfarin, according to April 2017 research in Biomedicine and Pharmacotherapy.
+The quercetin in sour cherries may interact with anticoagulants ("blood-thinning" medications) such as warfarin, according to April 2017 research in Biomedicine and Pharmacotherapy.

 People taking blood thinners should talk to their doctor before adding sour cherries to their diet.